 Central Presbyterian Church strives to nurture and develop disciples of all ages.

-For adults we offer educational opportunities on Sundays during the education hour, on Wednesdays during our LOGOS program and regularly on Tuesday and Wednesday mornings.
+For adults, we offer educational opportunities on Sundays during the education hour (9:00–10:00 a.m.), on Wednesdays during our LOGOS program and regularly on Wednesday mornings.
 During the Sunday 9:00 a.m. education hour we strive to offer opportunities to learn and grow in faith, experience religion from a different faith perspective and discover ways to promote social justice.
 We also offer programming specific to parents as they journey through raising their children in a complicated and confused world.
-We also will have a special Wednesday Bible study this summer on the Book of Job.
+We also have special book studies usually during Advent, Lent and the summer .

 What happened after the 95 Theses were nailed to church wall by Martin Luther?
 Who took reformation theology to the next level?
 How was the Presbyterian Church born out of the Reformation?
 And what exactly do Presbyterians believe?
 All of these questions will be answered during the November adult education classes.
 Using video and discussion we will discover how the PC(USA) has become what it is today.